dapetcu21/roots-cache-manifest/README.md

 ### Usage

-This extension will go through all the files in your output directory and add them to your cache.manifest according to specified globs.
+This extension will go through all the files in your output directory and add them to your cache manifest according to specified globs.
 Paths will be taken as relative to the directory of the final manifest output.

 For example, let's say we have this output directory:
 ```
 |-- outside.css
 |-- index.html
-|-- cache.manifest
+|-- manifest.appcache
 |-- partials
 |   `-- partial.html
 |-- css